DanielBrett/Introduction-to-Open-Refine/README.md

 **Task Set #4**

 1. Open the transform window for Publication Date using Dropdown>Edit Cells>Transform
-2. Remove the (US) and (UK) terms using the .replace command
+2. Remove the (US) and (UK) terms using the .replace("","") command
-3. Remove the whitespace using the .trim command
+3. Remove the whitespace using the .trim() command
-4. Replace the .0 with blanks
+4. Grab just the year using the .substring() command (negative 4 to grab last 4 characters) then click OK to make the changes
-4. Grab just the year using the .substring command then click OK to make the changes
+5. Export your file as a .csv using the export button

 ----